Volunteering as a Class/House Project Point Person

 - Storing, packaging, and delivering the project until the Auction.

-Being a PPP is a substantial volunteer opportunity, and some people choose to share the load with a friend and serve as Co-Project Point Persons.
+Being a PPP is a substantial volunteer opportunity with little teacher involvement.
+Some people choose to share the load with a friend and serve as Co-Project Point Persons.
 The Auction Committee trains each PPP and communicates with them throughout Auction season.
 There is no prior experience needed; just bring your enthusiasm and organization with you!

 If you’d like to volunteer as a PPP, email fundraising@pccs.org.